thetechstewart/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

             keepalive_timeout 10;
         }

-2. Symlink the stocks_app host file into the sites-enabled folder by entering:
+2. Symlink the stocks_app host file into the sites-enabled folder:

         sudo ln -s /etc/nginx/sites-available/stocks_app /etc/nginx/sites-enabled/stocks_app

-3. Now, restart nginx by entering:
+3. Now, restart nginx:

         sudo service nginx restart

 (Congratulations!
 You should be up and running.)

-4. Configure the routes for the second site, enter:
+4. Configure the routes for the second site:

         vim config/routes.rb